Six Ways to Build Your Confidence After Losing Your Job

 Step outside your comfort zone

 Making excuses or resisting change is a natural response bad luck, but it won’t help you grow and move on to better things.
 Instead of being in denial, see this as an opportunity to expand your horizons.
 Start by making a list of all the jobs and industries that interest you that you never considered before.
 Besides them, write down what draws you to those roles.
 Then, make a list of what skills you have that would make that career suitable for you.
-This Job Ready goal planner will help you do just that.
 And remember, nothing is off the cards, so think creatively about your options.
 The point is to open your mind and try something new!
 The more you explore what you’re capable of, the easier building your confidence after losing your job will become.

 Don’t let your job loss define you